tkonopka/image_recipes/README.md

 ### From tex

-The `tex2webp2` script convert tex content (e.g. equations) to images.
-The tex content is expected without tex-document boilerplate.
-An example:
+The `tex2webp2` script converts tex content (e.g. equations) to images.
+The content is expected without tex boilerplate.
+As an example, a file `equation.tex` below has three lines which define an equation.

 ```
 $$